mamba-org/powerloader/README.md

 ### Try it out

-Install dependencies:
+Install dependencies (remove `zchunk` on Windows or where it's not available):

-`mamba create -n test -c conda-forge cli11 nlohmann_json zchunk libcurl fmt openssl cmake cxx-compiler ninja`
+`mamba env create -n powerloader -f environment.yml`

 Then you can run